rupsa723/India_EV_Market_Analysis/README.md

 - **Competitor Pricing**: Recommended pricing strategy positions AtliQ Motors competitively in the mid-to-premium segment.
 - **Market Challenges**: Notable challenges include supply chain constraints and regulatory variations across states.
 - **Future Outlook**: EV sales are projected to grow steadily, with a 57.53% revenue growth rate from 2023 to 2024.

+## Acknowledgments
+This project was created as part of a challenge organized by the **CodeBasics** team.
+Special thanks to Bruce Haryali, the AtliQ Motors team, and CodeBasics for providing resources and guidance.
+Additionally, gratitude goes to **Vahan Sewa** for making their datasets publicly accessible and valuable for learning.

 ## License
 This project is intended for educational purposes, utilizing datasets sourced from Vahan Sewa.